oliverwkim/oliverwkim.github.io/_drafts/2021-02-03-what-do-economists-have-to-do-with-development.md

 When Paul Samuelson, they picked Ghana.

-Wolf Ladejinsky
+Wolf Ladejinsky, who had grown up in Ukraine and fled the Soviets as a boy, was.
+He gave key technical input to MacArthur, including advocating for land _redistribution_ as opposed to just

 Albert Winsemius

-But for every Ladejinsky and Winsemius, there was a Walt Rostow or a (Indonesian example here).
+But for every Ladejinsky and Winsemius, there was a Walt Rostow or a group of Berkeley Boys.

 It would be historical malpractice to call either Ladejinsky or Winsemius a proto-randomista.
+But the spirit of their work---calling for the blatant violation of property rights, and the active intervention of government in industry---runs very much against neoclassical orthodoxy.

 But the economics that that proved most useful